-The Alaska Range is home to Denali (20,320') the highest mountain in North America.
-Denali has numerous vast glaciers that flow down to an altitude of 2000', creating over 18,000' of glaciated terrain and the highest relief from top to bottom of any mountain in the world.
-Surrounding Denali are hundreds of peaks, many of which are the most sought after climbs in the world.
-Most notably are the vertical rock walls and narrow corniced ridges of Mount Huntington and the endless ice routes of Mount Hunter.
-Our Alaska school is also a perfect destination for graduates of our North Cascades courses who wish to maintain their skill level and climb in this spectacular environment.
+The Alaska Range is home to Denali (20,320 ft.), the highest mountain in North America.
+Denali has numerous vast glaciers that flow down to an altitude of 2,000 ft., creating over 18,000 ft. of glaciated terrain and the highest relief from top to bottom of any mountain in the world.
+Surrounding Denali are hundreds of peaks, many of which represent the most sought-after climbs in the world.
+Most noteworthy are the vertical rock walls and narrow corniced ridges of Mount Huntington and the endless ice routes of Mount Hunter.

-Control Tower (8,670') is one of the peaks that is climbed during the six-day course.
-It is a central landmark located behind camp on the South East Fork of the Kahiltna Glacier.
+Control Tower (8,670 ft.) is one of the peaks that is climbed during the six-day course.
+It is a central landmark located behind our camp on the South East Fork of the Kahiltna Glacier.
 We ascend Control Tower from the North East.
-The route we climb is exciting; we traverse a narrow ridge then up a final steep section.
+The route we climb is exciting; we traverse a narrow ridge, then up a final steep section.
 This climb is a great stepping-stone in the Alaska Range.

 Mt.
-Frances (10,450') is centrally located between Denali, Hunter and Foraker giving stunning 360 degree views from its summit.
-Our climb ascends the narrow East Ridge on snow and ice for approximately 2,000ft providing excellent climbing using all the skills we have learned during the course.
+Frances (10,450 ft.) is centrally located between Denali, Hunter and Foraker, and offers stunning 360-degree views from its summit.
+Our climb ascends the narrow East Ridge on snow and ice for approximately 2,000 ft., providing excellent climbing using all the skills we have learned during the course.

 Mt.
-Crosson (12,880') presents a two-day climb in which we set high camp half-way up on the South East Ridge.
-This ridge is steep and continuous for over 5,000ft offering excellent climbing and a great challenge for the aspiring alpinist.
+Crosson (12,880 ft.) presents a two-day climb in which we set high camp halfway up on the South East Ridge.
+This ridge is steep and continuous for over 5,000 ft., offering excellent climbing and a great challenge for the aspiring alpinist.
 This climb is truly a classic.

-Kahiltna Dome (12,525'), another Alaska classic, offers excellent climbing up the three-mile long North East Ridge.
+Kahiltna Dome (12,525 ft.), another Alaska classic, offers excellent climbing up the three-mile-long North East Ridge.
 The entire climb offers superb views of the West Buttress of Denali and Mount Foraker.

-Point Ferene (9,300'), centrally located on the Kahiltna Glacier, is a satellite peak of the Kahiltna Dome.
+Point Ferene (9,300 ft.), centrally located on the Kahiltna Glacier, is a satellite peak of the Kahiltna Dome.
 Ascending from the north, we use the same approach route as the climbers for Denali.
 The climb is a beautiful, moderate glacier climb.

 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition is required.
 Prior experience carrying a heavy pack for multiple days serves as excellent preparation for this course; Climbers must be able to carry an average of 50-60lbs.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.
 We encourage you to contact us so that we may assist you in developing a training program that meets your particular needs.
 Comprehensive training information can be found here.